 Information on Attendance

-Any absence requests for ‘exceptional circumstances’ must be put in writing including specific dates and addressed to the head teacher.
+Any absence requests must be put in writing including specific dates and addressed to the head teacher.
 Please be advised that the school will continue to refuse authorisation of holidays, or other requests for leave, during term time unless 'exceptional circumstances' apply.

 Learning begins the moment children enter Herne school.
 Therefore it is essential that children attend school on time.
 Late arrival can set your child up for a difficult start to their day.
 The information below shows the impact of being late or absent.
 It adds up to an alarming figure.